Sukhvindersi/repoCreatedFromTerraform/README.md

 # repoCreatedFromTerraform
-This repository was created from a terraform file!
+This repository was created from a terraform file updated!